Multichannel marketing refers to the practice of interacting with customers through several channels (e.g. website, retail, email, mobile, etc.)

 #6 Implement Automation

-Implementing automation such as triggered emails is a must if you want to make use of multichannel marketing effectively.
-Since you’ll be trying to make use of data from many different sources at once, you won’t have as much time to do things manually.
+Implementing automation, such as trigger emails, is necessary if you want to use multichannel marketing effectively.
+Since you’ll be trying to use data from many different sources at once, you won’t have as much time to do things manually.

-Here’s the visual representation of the automation sequence on Sender.net platform.
+Here’s the visual representation of the automation sequence on Sender.

 Additionally, automation in data collection and delivery will reduce the time needed before the information becomes actionable.
 In turn, that will allow you to personalize content according to your customer’s journey even more.